kwebio/kweb-docs/state.rst

 Note in particular that you can modify this KVar<URL> and the browser URL bar and DOM will update accordingly, but *without* a page refresh.

-**Note:** While this is extremely powerful as a routing mechanism, we should probably recommend an approach.
-If you have any ideas or suggestions, please `submit an issue <https://github.com/kwebio/docs/issues>`_.

 .. code-block:: kotlin

     Kweb(port = 1234) {